Play2Plant/leaf-website/README.md

-# Leaf dApp
+# 🍃 Leaf DApp

-Build with Truffle and ReactJS
+Build with Truffle and ReactJS ⚛️

 ## 🔧 Installation